mbmb25/Barkemeyer_Python_Portfolio/README.md

 sond = months[8:12]
 print('With known last position:', sond)

-# what if we don't know the last position:
+# If we don't know the last position:

 sond = months[8:len(months)]
 print('Using len() to get last entry:', sond)